 How does the program work?

 - Check your Queen's email for an invitation from the Bounce Back Program Coordinator in late October 2014 and mid-January 2015.
+Email invitations are sent out throughout both fall and winter terms

 - Follow the instructions in the email and complete the short online self-assessment form.